arijitdasgupta/sock-replay/README.md

 # sock-replay
-A session based replay-able event socket manager
+A session based replay-able event socket manager, which is a huge WIP